 Labour cost structural statistics - levels

-This article is based on the latest vintage of the 4-yearly Labour cost survey (LCS), with reference year 2012.
-Another article, highlighting the changes between 2008 and 2012 is available here: Labour cost structural statistics - changes.
+This article is based on the latest vintage of the 4-yearly Labour cost survey (LCS), with reference year 2016.
+The changes between 2008 and 2016 are highlighted in another article available here: Labour cost structural statistics - changes.

-In 2012, the mean hourly labour cost in the European Union (EU) was EUR 24.1 per hour worked.
-In the economic sector "financial and insurance activities" (NACE Rev.2 Section K) it was 70 % more (EUR 41.0), while in the economic sector "accommodation and food service activities" (NACE Rev. 2 Section 1) it was 41 % less (EUR 14.3).
+In 2016, the mean hourly labour cost in the European Union (EU) was EUR 26.3 per hour worked and EUR 29.8 in the euro area (EA).
+In the economic sector "financial and insurance activities" (NACE Rev.2 Section K) it was 68.4 % higher than the EU average (EUR 44.3), while in the economic sector "accommodation and food service activities" (NACE Rev. 2 Section I) it was 41.1 % lower (EUR 15.5).

 Hours worked by enterprise size class

-In the EU as a whole, the highest share of hours worked was observed in enterprises employing 1 000 employees or more (36 %), followed by enterprises with 50 to 249 employees (24 %) and those employing between 10 and 49 employees (21 %).
-The lowest shares were recorded for enterprises with 500 to 999 employees (9 %) and 250 to 499 (10 %) (Table 1).
-It should be noted that the share of total hours worked by size-class in each country is the result of the combination of the number of employees and the number of enterprises for a given size-class.
+In the EU as a whole, the highest share of hours worked was recorded in enterprises employing 1000 or more employees (36 %) followed by enterprises employing between 50 and 249 employees (24 %) and those employing between 10 and 49 employees (22 %).
+The lowest shares were recorded in enterprises with 500 to 999 employees (9 %) followed by those employing between 250 and 499 employees (10 %) (Table 1).
+It should be noted that the share of total number of hours worked by size-class in each country is the result of the combination of the number of employees and the number of enterprises for a given size-class.

-Enterprises with 50 to 249 employees had a high share of hours worked in the former Yugoslav Republic of Macedonia (40 %), Lithuania, Hungary and Slovenia (all 36 %) as well as Estonia (35 %).
-Poland was characterized by a high share of hours worked in enterprises with 250 to 499 employees (28 % against 10 % for the EU) and 500 to 999 employees (20 % against 9 %).
+Enterprises with 50 to 249 employees had a high share of hours worked in Slovenia and Lithuania (both 35 % against 24 % for the EU).
+Poland was characterised by a high share of hours worked in enterprises with 250 to 499 employees (21 % against 10 % for the EU) and enterprises with 500 to 999 employees (17 % against 9 % for the EU).

 Structure of labour costs

-The costs borne by employees to employ labour, called ‘labour costs’, are made up of the following components: compensation of employees (D1), vocational training costs (D2), other expenditure (D3) such as recruitment costs and money spent on uniforms, taxes paid by the employer on behalf of employees (D4) less subsidies (D5) received as incentives to employ labour, as shown in the diagram below.
+'Labour costs' are the costs borne by employees to employ labour.
+The components of the labour costs are: compensation of employees (D1), vocational training costs (D2), other expenditure (e.g. recruitment costs and money spent on uniforms) (D3), taxes paid by the employer on behalf of employees (D4) less subsidies (D5) received as incentives to employ labour, as shown in the diagram below.

-Wages and salaries, including social contributions payable by employees (75 %) and social contributions paid by employers (23 %) represent the highest share of total labour cost.
-The rest (2 %) is absorbed by vocational training costs, other expenditure and taxes less subsidies received on labour.
+Wages and salaries, including social contributions payable by employees, represent the largest share (76.3 % for the EU as a whole) of total labour costs, followed by social contributions paid by employers (22.3 %).
+The remainder (1.4 %) is absorbed by vocation training costs, other expenditure and taxes less subsidies received on labour (Figure 2).